tapdata/idaas-pdk/docs/development.md

 Above is the important concept to implement PDK connector, especially for the data source which need create table for insert records.

+### TapType
+There are 10 types of TapType.
+* TapBoolean
+* TapDate
+* TapArray
+* TapRaw
+* TapNumber
+* TapBinary
+* TapTime
+* TapMap
+* TapString
+* TapDateTime

+We also have 10 types of TapValue for each TapType to combine value with it's TapType.
+* TapBooleanValue
+* TapDateValue
+* TapArrayValue
+* TapRawValue
+* TapNumberValue
+* TapBinaryValue
+* TapTimeValue
+* TapMapValue
+* TapStringValue
+* TapDateTimeValue

+## idaas-pdk modules
+* **connectors**
+    - **connector-core**
+        - The common core is the parent module for every connector module, provide convenient API to connectors
+    - **empty-connector**
+        - Empty connector to output dummy records
+    - **file-connector**
+        - File connector to append record in user specified local file
+    - **tdd-connector**
+        - TDD Connector provide sample data for PDK tests
+* **tapdata-pdk-api**
+    - PDK API, every connector depend on the API
+* **tapdata-pdk-cli**
+    - Run PDK in CLI, like register to Tapdata, test methods, etc
+* **tapdata-pdk-runner**
+    - Provide integration API to Tapdata FlowEngine, also provide a tiny flow engine for test purpose

 ## Develop PDK connector

 There are 11 methods to implement.
 The more developer implement, the more features that your connector provides.
 * PDK Source methods to implement
-    - BatchCount (must as a source)
-        - Return the total record size for batch read.
     - BatchOffset
       - Return current batch offset, PDK developer define what is batch offset.
 Batch offset will be provided in batch read method when recover the batch read.

+    - BatchCount (must as a source)
+        - Return the total record size for batch read.
     - BatchRead (must as a source)
         - Return the record events from batch read, once this method end, flow engine will consider batch read is finished.
     - StreamRead
         - Return the record events or ddl events from stream read, this method will always be called once it returns.
     - StreamOffset